sidlo/docker-stacks/data-science-python/README.md

 We assume a Docker service running and Docker commands available.
 We map the user of the host OS to the user in the container, and a host OS folder as the home folder.
 This way we can work with our notebooks in a persistent home folder, with the user of our host OS.
 On Linux, run:

-    docker run --name data-science-python -d --user root -e "ES_ENABLED=yes" -e "NB_USER=johndoe" -e "NB_UID=1000" \
+    docker run --name data-science-python -d --user root -e "ES_ENABLED=true" -e "NB_USER=johndoe" -e "NB_UID=1000" \
     -p 8888:8888 --mount type=bind,source=/home/johndoe/jupyter-home,target=/home/johndoe \
     --memory="8000m" --memory-swap="8000m" --cpus="4" \
     -e "SPARK_OPTS=--driver-java-options=-Xmx8000M -XX:-UseGCOverheadLimit --driver-java-options=-Dlog4j.logLevel=info"
     sidlo/data-science-python

-- if `ES_ENABLED` is set to "yes", then ElasticSearch will be started when running the image
+- if `ES_ENABLED` is set to "true", then ElasticSearch will be started when running the image
 - `NB_UID` is the UID of the host OS which is used by Docker - the user should be able to read and write the mounted home directory,
 - `NB_USER` is the user name inside the container - notebook service uses `/home/NB_USER` as home directory,
    - this home directory is mapped to the host source directory of `--mount`